noefresh/mdtest01/Chapters/Chapter 02.md

 * Photography is a lot of fun.
 * It requires an investment but not too much money.
 * Did I mention it was a lot of fun?
+* And it's possible to edit directly on the web as well.

 **Let's add an Image.**